Click photo to enlarge.

 Fuel System Multipoint sequential electronic fuel injection

-Ignition Digital – induction type – via electronic engine management system
+Ignition Digital – inductive type – via electronic engine management system

 Primary Drive Gear